 These principles will not only help you to become more organised in your home and office environment, but also in your document management system.

-Your Cloud Document Management Software is the house you have chosen for your documents to live in.
+A cloud document management system, such as Nimbus, is the house you have chosen for your documents to live in.

 We hope these tips have sparked some ideas and will help you boost your productivity in 2020 and beyond.